 - Canadian cheques have different account numbering on the bottom than in the US due to our different bank account number structure

 - US cheques have fractional routing and transit numbers on the top of the cheque to better differentiate between bank branches

 - US cheques sometimes use a special numbering algorithm to help prevent cheque fraud

-- US cheques do not use holograms – this is a Canadian advent due to the prevalence holograms on our currency
+- US cheques do not use holograms – this is a non-necessary Canadian advent due to the prevalence of holograms on our currency

 Canadian Cheque Standards